Accredited Facilitator (English-medium) and Consultant

 - Model the use of communication strategies and skills.

 Rebbecca’s flexible and responsive facilitation and mentoring encourages the exploration of conceptual understandings of collaborative work.
-She is an Expert Partner working with several Kāhui Ako in the education sector, mentoring and coaching principal groups, lead principals and within/across school teachers.
+She has worked with several Kāhui Ako and clusters in the education sector, mentoring and coaching principal groups, lead principals and within/across school teachers.

 Rebbecca has expertise in the following areas:

-Supporting collaborative groups to engage in the following learning and development:
+Supporting organisations to engage in the following learning and development:

 Mentoring and coaching leaders and their teams

-Provides effective individual or group mentoring and coaching support through CORE’s uChoose mentoring programme, supporting mentees to:
+Rebbecca provides effective individual or group mentoring and coaching support through CORE’s He Waka Unua mentoring programme, supporting mentees to: